 Discuss a forgotten founding father, John Carlyle at his opulent stone mansion.
 Visit the site where George Washington was first addressed as President.
 Transit through an actual torpedo factory.
 Learn the mystery of what happened to the $200,000 from the sale of Mount Vernon that Augustine Washington placed on deposit at an Alexandria Bank just before the Civil War.
 Visit the site of the first two casualties of the Civil War.

 This Old Town Alexandria Walking Tour special offering is available for $149 by appointment for groups of any size.
-Children under 12 are free.
-Tour is two to two and a half hours in length.
+Tour is one and half to two hours in length.